Giradhar744/ParcelPilot/README.md

 # ParcelPilot AI Support Agent

-An end-to-end B2B AI Customer Support and Operations platform for **ParcelPilot** (a fictional shipping/logistics product), built for the CalQuity AI Agent Assessment.
+An end-to-end B2B AI Customer Support and Operations platform for **ParcelPilot** (a fictional shipping/logistics product).

 It contains a customer-facing support chatbot, an internal support/operations dashboard, and a stateful LangGraph agent loop with document retrieval, SQL database access control, and a safety confirmation gate.